Welcome!

 You have two choices of provider.
 Freeview (http://www.freeviewnz.tv/) provides digital television services for free.
 To receive the signal, you will need a television with a digital decoder, or a digital set-top box (similar to the device in the lounge).
 You can purchase your own set-top box for around $200 (from Dick Smith, Jaycar etc.) or lease one from us for $100 per year.
 Contact us or check out http://www.freeviewnz.tv/ for more information.

 Sky (http://www.skytv.co.nz/) provides a greater selection of programs, but charges a monthly access fee.
 You will not need to pay for installation as we have sorted that out for you already.
 All you will need is a Sky decoder and a cable to connect to the socket on the wall.
-Sky will provide both - but tell them that the socket on the wall is a standard RF (television) push in type, not screw in.
-Contact us if you have any problems.
+Sky will provide both, however you will need to get the correct cable.
+The easiest approach is probably to pass on the following information to Sky when you sign up.

 Computer Servicing [2007-03-28]